AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/experience-fragments.md

 ## Personalization on your Experience Fragment {#personalization-experience-fragment}

-Personalization on your Experience Fragment allows marketers to define target audiences for the Experience Fragment just once, then re-use the fragment in any page.
+Personalization on your Experience Fragment allows  you, as a marketer, to define target audiences for the Experience Fragment just once, then re-use the fragment in any page.
 This:

 * eliminates the need to specify the required variations for each audience every time the fragment is used
 * maintains styling across the offers

+You can create an Experience Fragment with multiple components grouped inside this single fragment.
+You can also create variations of the fragment for each specific audience segment, then reuse these Experience Fragments across the required channels.

 Personalization is achieved by defining the **Personalization** properties on either the Experience Fragment or variation, or the folder containing the fragments; this means that inheritance can override personalization properties.